Misaki-Ki/Vertex-Maid/README.md

 ### Remove Non-Bone Vertex Groups
 * Removes Vertex Groups that do not have a matching bone in the selected armature.
-* Usage: Select an Armature, then Select a Mesh.
+* Usage: Select an Armature, then select a Mesh.
 Finally select the operation in the vertex group drop-down menu.